What Is a Conversion Rate and What Does It Mean for My Contractor Business?

 If you want to improve your conversion rate, you need to start addressing customers in all three stages of the buyer’s journey.

-This is the #1 mistake most tradies make with their online marketing
+This is the #1 mistake most contractors make with their online marketing

-9 out of 10 tradesperson businesses focus on traffic.
+9 out of 10 home improvement businesses focus on traffic.
 They think if they can get 1000 website visitors each month then their business will grow.

 But what if none of those 1000 people request a quote or call your phone?
 What value is that traffic? (hint: it’s worthless).

-How much effect can a conversion rate have on my business?
+What effect does my conversion rate have on my business?

 Whether that’s working with kitchens, bathrooms, backyards or basements, when you do a great job you increase the chance of securing a follow-up service down the track.
 But that ignores the REAL money clients – all the people who never got in touch at all.